Rewards Plan

 Bank of America® Travel Rewards credit card is a straightforward rewards card that doesn’t shift spending categories for higher bonuses.
 It offers flexibility with its travel rewards and simplicity for those who don’t want to jump through hoops in order to earn or spend their rewards.

 In addition, you can earn 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening – which can be redeemed for a $250 statement credit toward travel purchases.
-The card is issued by Bank of America but it is a Visa card so it is widely accepted.

 How do I redeem points?